Deufel/patchwork/README.md

 CSS Vendor Library

 > Simple Library to pull the latest CSS for using [OpenProps UI](https://open-props-ui.netlify.app/)
-> Some extra layout utilities
+> with some extra layout utilities

 ## Credit
  - [OpenProps UI](https://open-props-ui.netlify.app/)